 I’m fully aware that I certainly must listen to other songs that are, by nature, against my own moral code in one way or another.
 And I am certainly a huge believer in Freedom of Speech.
 But just as I witnessed Drive-By Trucker fans leave a show I was covering recently because the band had put up a “Black Lives Matter” poster (Really?
 Have you never listened to a DBT song?) it remains my choice whether or not I can support a band whose views (At least those of Cervenka) are so completely opposite of my own.
 And for me, the answer is no. John Doe is a different person and a different story.
 I will remain a fan and he remains a great musician in my eyes.
 He has also attempted to distance himself from the words of Cervenka.

 Exene took her you-tube channel down after the shit hit the fan about it in 2014.
 She even issued a statement where she tried to make peace, but certainly never truly apologized.
 But morally, I can’t forget the things she said.
 Maybe Exene is truly mentally ill.
-If so, I genuinely feel sorry for her.
+If so, I genuinely feel sorry for her and hope she gets the help she needs.
 But maybe this punk icon is really nothing more than a punk.
-There comes a time in your life when your own moral code makes you make some decisions based on what you believe is right and wrong.
+There comes a time in your life when your own moral compass leads you to make some decisions based on what you believe is right and wrong.
 If I ever forget again, which I’m certain I won’t, all I will need to do is replay those lyrics in my head.
 Goodbye, X.